-SIH Statistical Resources Collapse All | Expand All
+SIH Statistical Resources

+Collapse All | Expand All
-- Sites

-- Welcome
+- ☐ Welcome

 - Workshops and Workflows

 - The Statistical Consulting Unit

-- About Us

-- Contact Us

-- What to Expect in a Consult

-- C Staff

-- Acknowledgements

 - Helpful Links

-- Basic Statistical Theory

-- Linear Models

-- Logistic Regression

-- Meta Analysis

-- Power Analysis

-- Research Essentials

-- Statistical Inference

-- Statistical Software

-- Survival Analysis
+Sydney Informatics Hub: Statistical Resources

-- Workshops and Workflows: Download all our workshops with their step-by-step workflows on how to do statistical analysis. - Helpful Links: 1-3 curated links on a variety of common statistical concepts and tests e.g. Basic theory, meta-analysis, software, etc. A great place to start looking for help! - The Statistical Consulting Unit/What to expect in a consult: For tips on how to get the most out of your consult. - You may need to click "Expand all" on the Sites sidebar to get an overview of the available pages.
+Workshops and Workflows: Download all our workshops with their step-by-step workflows on how to do analysis.

+References: 1-3 Curated links on a variety of common statistical concepts and tests e.g..
+Basic Theory, Meta Analysis, Software, etc. A great place to start looking for help!!

+Statistical Consulting Unit/What to expect in a consult: For tips on how to get the most out of your consult.

+(You may need to click "Expand all" on the Sites sidebar to get an overview of the available pages).
 We recommend our experimental design and sample size workshops